NitishAroraKPMG/learn-kubernetes/day1-exercise.md

 </details>

-5. Get the status of pod created above and see if it is running (if not debug using the describe command and check for the error reason)
+5. Get the status of pod created above and see if it is running (if not debug and try to find the root cause)

 <details>